JamBelg/Time-Series-Forecasting-with-R/README.md

 dev.off()
 ```
 <img src="https://github.com/JamBelg/Time-Series-Forcasting-with-R/blob/main/pics/stl_plot.png?raw=true" width="700" height="700">
+Our data shows some seasonality, we can decompose the time series into sum of three elements:</br>
+- Seasonal component: yearly as shown on the plot, we can add holidays and propotions in this component</br>
+- Trend component: can be explained by oil price decreasing</br>
+- Remainder component

 # Forecasting
 There is a lot of time series forecasting models, we can sort them into three categories: